syncthing/syncthing-macos/README.md

 The latest version can be downloaded from [Github Releases](https://github.com/syncthing/syncthing-macos/releases/latest)

+Or [homebrew](https://github.com/Homebrew/homebrew-cask) can be used: `brew cask install syncthing-app`

 # Why

 All cross-platform approaches are not able to use all the native facilities of macOS.
 Including auto-updates,